Should I require a security deposit on my rental house?

-The answer is you 100% always should require a security deposit for your house.
+You should always require a security deposit for your house.

-The reason being is that it helps mitigate the risk, some of the risk, you know, that you’re taking on in bringing a tenant into your house to live there for, you know, at least 12 months.
+Security deposits mitigate some of the risk that you take on in bringing a tenant into your house to live for at least 12 months.

-We had an owner about a year ago that made the decision to not require a security deposit while her house was on the market.
-And then, here we are a year later having to evict the tenant.
+About a year ago, one of our owners decided not to require a security deposit while her house was on the market.
+Now here we are a year later having to evict the tenant.

-So, for this particular owner, there was a lot of work to be done to the house, and there was zero safety net for this particular owner, unfortunately.
+Unfortunately for this particular owner, there was a lot of work to be done to the house with was zero safety net in place.

-That’s industry standard.
-I’ve never had any pushback from potential tenants on that security deposit amount.
+That figure is industry standard.
+I have never had pushback from potential tenants on that security deposit amount.